SWSJChCh/multiplicativeControl/README.md

 Individual drug costs for cisplatin and paclitaxel

 ### Figure3.py
-`Figure2.py` simulates and analyzes optimal combination therapy for heterogeneous cell populations using drug synergies.
-It models the dynamics of non-proliferative and proliferative cells influenced by cisplatin and paclitaxel using coupled semi-linear ODEs.
-Optimal adminstration is then compared with administration at a constant rate, and the ratio of final cell counts are calculated in both regimes.
-This script also allows entries of the state cost matrix along the leading diagonal to be varied independently.
+`Figure3.py` simulates the same system, but also allows entries of the state cost matrix along the leading diagonal to be varied independently to study how optimality varies with the cost of drugs relative to one- another.

 #### Model Description
 The system is described by the following differential equations: